djordjepmihajlovic/djordjepmihajlovic/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Current areas of focus are computational physics, specifically applying machine learning methods to learn more about physical systems (request access to my PyKnot repository for my masters project on identifying knot invariants via ML).
+Current areas of focus are computational physics, specifically applying machine learning methods to learn more about physical systems (see my PyKnot repository for my masters project on identifying knot invariants via ML).